Tanvir-Ru/Tanvir-Ru/README.md

 ---

 <p align="center">
-  <i>"Quality is never an accident; it is always the result of intelligent effort." — John Ruskin</i>
+  <i>"Quality is never an accident, it is always the result of intelligent effort." — John Ruskin</i>
 </p>